- Trees planted 21

 Rental car selection.

-Here below you can see our selection of rental cars for this tour.
-Please select one of these options in the request form.
-If you are planning on driving in Iceland during winter, between September and May, we highly recommend choosing a 4×4 vehicle for your safety and to make your vacation more enjoyable.
+If you are planning on driving in Iceland during winter, between September and May, we highly recommend choosing a 4x4 vehicle for your safety and to make your vacation more enjoyable.
 The weather in Iceland can change suddenly and you could encounter snow or sleet.
-Some roads are also not accessible for smaller vehicles but can be reached on 4×4´s.
+Some roads are also not accessible for smaller vehicles but can be reached on 4x4´s.

-To ensure your safety on our self-drive tours in Iceland, we only provide 4WD cars from 1st of October through March, due to possible snow, sleed, and other hazardus road conditions.
+To ensure your safety on our self-drive tours in Iceland, we only provide 4WD cars from 1st of October through March, due to possible snow, sleed, and other hazardous road conditions.

 Included in rental rate